-Services that are covered for you What you must pay when you get these services Vision care (Medical services) (continued) Vision hardware • Post-cataract: Your plan covers one pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) \$25 copay for one pair of Medicare-covered eyeglasses or contact lenses after each cataract surgery. • Medical vision hardware: Medical vision hardware is included under the "Prosthetic devices and related supplies" section of this medical benefits chart.
+Services that are covered for you What you must pay when you get these services Vision care (Medical services) (continued) For people with diabetes, screening for diabetic retinopathy is covered once per year \$25 copay for one diabetic retinopathy screening exam per calendar year.
+Vision hardware • Post-cataract: Your plan covers one pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) \$25 copay for one pair of Medicare-covered eyeglasses or contact lenses after each cataract surgery.
+Medical vision hardware: Medical vision hardware is included under the "Prosthetic devices and related supplies" section of this medical benefits chart.
 20% of the contracted rate for Medicare-covered prosthetic devices and related supplies.

-Vision care (Routine non-Medicare-covered) Covered services include: • Routine eye exam - one visit per year with a participating provider for a routine eye exam, to include a refraction \$25 copay for 1 routine vision exam, including refraction, every year. • Routine eye wear - routine contact lenses or hardware allowance (to include eyeglass lenses and frames) Plan will pay up to \$100 for routine eye wear (contact lenses, eyeglass frames and/or eyeglass lenses) every two years 🝑 "Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services Vision care (Routine non-Medicare-covered) Covered services include: Routine eye exam - 1 routine vision exam, including refraction, every year \$25 copay for 1 routine vision exam, including refraction, every year.
+For routine eye exams and refractions - only one copay applies if done at the same time.
+Routine eye wear - routine contact lenses or hardware allowance (to include eyeglass lenses and frames) Plan will pay up to \$100 for routine eye wear (contact lenses, eyeglass frames and/or eyeglass lenses) every two years Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+Please note: if you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copay or coinsurance may apply for the care received for the existing medical condition.